thorintern/thormail/README.md

 Use it to spread love only.

 ## Features to add
+- Support keystore and other wallets
 - Support thornames
 - Add richer text with break lines, bold and italic
 - Allow image tag, fetch from link and display inline
+- Support longer messages by concatenating memos
+- Support sending tip with message
+- Explore sending transaction info for execution (??)
 - Play optional sound on new message
-- Support longer messages by concatenating memos